bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 for the request to the Bokeh server is the URL of page that has the Bokeh content embedded it.
-For example, if a user navigates to our page at ``https://acme.com/products``, which has a Bokeh application embedded in it, then the origin header reported by the broweer will be ``acme.com``.
-In this instance, we typically want to restict the Bokeh server to honoring *only* requests that originate from our ``acme.com`` page, so that other pages cannot embed our Bokeh app without our knowledge.
+For example, if a user navigates to our page at ``https://acme.com/products``, which has a Bokeh application embedded in it, then the origin header reported by the browser will be ``acme.com``.
+In this instance, we typically want to restrict the Bokeh server to honoring *only* requests that originate from our ``acme.com`` page, so that other pages cannot embed our Bokeh app without our knowledge.